Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

 In this paper we want to give a different model for the same phenomenology that overcomes the last difficulty.
 We will work with stochastic processes rather than deterministic dynamics, but the Lebowitz-Penrose modelization will be our guideline.
 We will try to recover this phenomenology under simple and practical hypotheses only.
-Since the study of metastability has been considerably enriched after Lebowitz and Penrose work, we want also to incorporate in our modelization as much as possible of what was previously achieved.
+Since the study of metastability has been considerably enriched after the Lebowitz and Penrose work, we want also to incorporate in our modeling as much as possible of what was previously achieved.
 We will then make a brief and partial review of these achievements.
-On this review will depend our goals and starting ideas but not our proofs since we want to make this paper as self-contained as possible.
+Our goals and starting ideas will depend on this review but not our proofs, since we want to make this paper as self-contained as possible.
 Our model and results are presented in Section~\ref{model_and_results}.
+Examples of applications are given in Section~\ref{trotta}.